microsoft/lisa/docs/write_test/write_case.rst

 get_environment_information
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 It returns the information of an environment.
-It’s called when a test case is completed.
+It's called when a test case is completed.

 Please note that to avoid the mutual influence of hooks, there is no